huang12zheng/Dart-Data-Class-Generator/README.md

 If this extension is helpful to you, consider giving it a star on [GitHub](https://github.com/bnxm/Dart-Data-Class-Generator) or leave a review on the [Visual Studio Marketplace](https://marketplace.visualstudio.com/items?itemName=BendixMa.dart-data-class-generator) :heart:

-## Create Data Classes Based On Class Properties
+## Create Data Classes Based on Class Properties

 ![](assets/gif_from_class.gif)